- May 24 Primary Runoff Election – Friday, May 13*

 I forgot to include my ID number on my application.

 - Look up your application on the state’s tracker portal and you will be able to enter your ID number.
 This should complete your application and you should be mailed a ballot.

 I forgot which ID number I used on my ballot application.

-- If the ID numbers included on the application and ballot both bring up the same voter when searched, then the numbers will be accepted and the ballot signature will still be presumed to be that of the voter.
+- If the ID numbers included on the application and ballot both bring up the same voter when searched in the Secretary of State’s records, then the numbers will be accepted and the ballot signature will still be presumed to be that of the voter.

 It is close to the deadline and I would like to vote by mail, but I am worried my application will not arrive to the Early Voting Clerk on time.

 - Due to a change in state law, voters are now able to hand-deliver their mail-in ballot application in-person at their Early Voting Clerk’s office through the day of the deadline.

 - If you are not able to hand-deliver your application, you also have the option to overnight your application via USPS or a common contract carrier, such as UPS and FedEx.
 Remember, it must arrive at the Early Voting Clerk’s office by closing time on the day of the deadline.